Javascript Menu by Deluxe-Menu.com

 True False

-This course tells us that we should approach the way that we assess and treat clients from a RISK MANAGEMENT PERSPECTIVE.
-Which item below would be considered a serious FAILURE, from a RISK MANAGEMENT perspective?
+This course tells us that we should approach the way that we assess and treat clients from a RISK MANAGEMENT and ETHICS perspective.
+Which item below would be considered a serious FAILURE, from both a Risk Management and Ethics perspective?

 Failing to document everything that the client says at each session.

-Failing to do a Risk Assessment on every client, as a routine practice.
+Failing to do a formal Risk Assessment on every client, no matter the age or presenting issues, as a routine practice.

-Failing to intervene and change the treatment approach, when it is clear that the client is deteriorating or is at risk of harm.
+Failing to intervene and change the treatment approach, when it is clear that the client is deteriorating or is at risk of harm or is failing to progress.

 Examples of EXTERNALIZING BEHAVIORS which we mentioned in our Biopsychosocial Assessment include such things as . . . [choose one answer]